Rider

 Riders must be able to repair their own flat tires and minor mechanical problems during a race.
 If a rider receives outside assistance or tools during a race they’ll be assessed a 5-minute penalty to their finish time for each occurrence.

-Attend practice on mondays, Tuesdays, & Thursdays
+Attend practice on Tuesdays & Thursdays

-*Failure to meet attendance requirements will result in a race suspension.
+*Failure to meet attendance requirements will result in

 We work with athletes and parents who are respectful to leadership, ride leaders, trail users and respect the trails.
 These positions are crucial to the program existence.
 They act as ambassadors of the team riding safely, following NICA rules and not using drugs.